wasmCloud/tutorials/wasmcloud_basics/wash_intro/start.md

 ## Starting wash

-`wash` can be run in two modes, interactive or single commands.
-In this tutorial we will explore the full power of `wash` in interactive mode.
+`wash` is a command line interface (CLI) that also supports a fully interactive REPL mode.
 In order to start the `wash` REPL, we run `wash up`

 > Note: This is being run for you after the environment has fully bootstraped.
 This can take as long as 2 minutes.